gitandy/DragonLog/README.md

 The displayed form can be handled the easiest if you use TAB key to jump from field to field.

+DragonLog can retreive additional OM data from HamQTH.com callbook and upload the QSO.
+The password is stored in the systems key vault.

-If automatic time is selected, the time gets updated at saving the QSO.
+If automatic time is selected, the end time gets updated at saving the QSO.

 QSOs can be edited by double-clicking on an entry in the database view.